-In this paper we present results of incubation experiments conducted on seawater samples 48 collected from contrasting regions of the Atlantic Ocean; from oligotrophic gyres to 49 productive upwelling locations.
-This work was conducted to test our hypothesis that 50 biological activity plays a significant role in controlling measured seawater concentrations 51 52 and production rates of OVOCs in marine waters.
-53 54 2.
-Experiments and Techniques Seawater samples were collected from the Atlantic Ocean (Table 1) during two research 55 cruises (a) SOLAS ICON (Surface Ocean Lower Atmosphere Study, UK 'The Impact of 56 Coastal upwellings ON the production of climate active gases') aboard the RRS Discovery 57 (D338, 15 April - 27 May 2009) and (b) AMT19 (Atlantic Meridonal Transect cruise number 58 59 19) aboard RRS James Cook (JC039, 13 October - 1 December 2009).
-Samples were 60 collected with 20 L Niskin bottles deployed on a rosette equipped with a Seabird conductivity, temperature and depth sensors.
-The seawater was immediately transferred using 61 62 Tygon tubing into acid washed quartz incubation vessels (internal diameter 20 mm, length 300 mm) with Teflon screw caps (~300 ml).
-63 64 The first incubation experiment (Table 1 and Figures 1& 2a) was carried out using surface 65 seawater and water collected from 200m depth, with parallel incubation vessels incubated 66 67 under in situ light and dark conditions.
-The subsequent 5 photochemical incubation 68 experiments (Table 1 and Figure 1 & 2b-d) were carried out with surface seawater only at in situ temperatures starting pre-dawn and ending after sunset.
-Typically each experiment had 4-69 6 time points from which net change in concentrations were derived.
-Quartz incubation 70 71 vessels were placed in on deck incubators with flowing surface seawater during the natural light incubations and for dark experiments the quartz vessels were placed in temperature 72 controlled ThermoTote incubators.
-Seawater concentrations of methanol, acetaldehyde and 73 acetone were determined at each time point using a membrane inlet system coupled to a proton transfer reaction mass spectrometer [Beale et al., 2011].
-In situ initial (T_o) concentrations of OVOCs were also determined using the same analytical system (Table 1).
+[4] In this paper, we present results of incubation experiments conducted on seawater samples collected from contrasting regions of the Atlantic Ocean; from oligotrophic gyres to productive upwelling locations.
+This work was conducted to test our hypothesis that biological activity plays a significant role in controlling measured seawater concentrations and production rates of OVOCs in marine waters.

+2. Experiments and Techniques

+[5] Seawater samples were collected from the Atlantic Ocean (Table 1) during two research cruises (a) SOLAS ICON (Surface Ocean Lower Atmosphere Study, UK "The Impact of Coastal upwellings On the production of climate active gases") aboard the Royal Research Ship (RRS) Discovery (D338, 15 April to 27 May 2009) and (b) AMT19 (Atlantic Meridional Transect cruise number 19) aboard RRS James Cook (JC039, 13 October to 1 December 2009).
+Samples were collected with 20 L Niskin bottles deployed on a rosette equipped with a Seabird conductivity, temperature, and depth sensors.
+The seawater was immediately transferred using Tygon tubing into acid-washed quartz incubation vessels (internal diameter 20 mm, length 300 mm) with Teflon screw caps (~300 mL).

+[6] The first incubation experiment (Table 1 and Figures 1 and 2a) was carried out using surface seawater and water collected from 200 m depth, with parallel incubation vessels incubated under in situ light and dark conditions.
+The subsequent five photochemical incubation experiments (Table 1 and Figures 1 and 2b-2d) were carried out with surface seawater only at in situ temperatures starting predawn and ending after sunset.
+Typically, each experiment had four to six time points from which net change in concentrations were derived.
+Quartz incubation vessels were placed in on deck incubators with flowing surface seawater during the natural light incubations, and for dark experiments, the quartz vessels were placed in temperature-controlled ThermoTote incubators.
+Seawater concentrations of methanol, acetaldehyde, and acetone were determined at each time point using a membrane inlet system coupled to a proton transfer reaction mass spectrometer [Beale et al., 2011].
+In situ initial (T_o) concentrations